-- 1. At the rectifier shelf, open the fuse panel door and identify the defective fuse. - 2.
-Remove the defective fuse from the fuse panel position. - 3.
-Replace the fuse with a fuse of the same rating and type.
+- 1. At the DC distribution panel, identify the defective fuse. - 2.
+Remove the defective fuse from the fuse position in the DC distribution panel. - 3.
+Replace the fuse with a fuse of the same rating and type. - 4.
 If the fuse fails again do not replace it.
 Troubleshoot to find the cause of the failure.